inesjpedro/code-test-data-science/README.md

 ### Feature Importance

-As features that occur closer to the root of decision trees are usually more relevants to predict the label of the observations, we will use our random forest model to determine which features are more important in determining whether or not a customer is fraudulent.
+As features that occur closer to the root of decision trees are usually more relevant to predict the label of the observations, we will use our random forest model to determine which features are more important in determining whether or not a customer is fraudulent.